coleca24/csce240_f21_classcode/notes/lecture10-objects-constructors.md

-# Lecture 9 - Intro to Classes and Objects and Constructors
+# Lecture 10 - Object Constructors

 ## C++ Class Definitions
 To define an object in C++ you will need two files: a header (or .h file) and an implementation file (.cpp).
 In the header file (.h) you should have the class definition.
 This is just a collection of prototypes for member functions as well as declarations of member variables.
 The syntax for this is the following: